Amory Gritta

 Jennifer Ford, a juror on the Casey Anthony trial, spoke out Wednesday night on 'Nightline.'
 While Ford said she felt Anthony "had something to do" with the death of her child, she claimed there simply wasn't enough hard evidence to convict.

 "There wasn't enough evidence," she said.
-"If you're going to charge someone with murder, don't you have to know how they killed someone, or why they might have killed someone, or have ... where/when/why/how?
-Those are important questions that were not answered."
+"If you're going to charge someone with murder, don't you have to know how they killed some

 To watch Taylor Swift conquer the pop and country worlds over the last few years, you might think there's nothing she can't do -- but, unfortunately, for fans hoping to see her on tour this week, she can't perform with bronchitis.